 I-285/I-20 East Interchange

 The I-285/I-20 East Interchange project will improve traffic flow and safety at this busy interchange.
-This critical juncture in DeKalb County requires operational and geometry improvements to address an inefficient flow of traffic and safety performance.
+This critical junction in DeKalb County requires operational and geometric improvements to address inefficient flow of traffic and safety performance.
 The project consists of:

 • Adding auxiliary lanes along I-20 and I-285

 - Replacing the Miller Road bridge over I-20, and the I-20 bridges over Snapfinger Creek, and Fairington Road bridges and I-285 northbound over Snapfinger Road